-l· lousing Program Progress?
-Continue/Modify/Delete Program 3.3.3 Homel essness Prevention and Intervention transitional and suppor listing transitional and At the time of Housing Element adoption Community & Economic Development This program was completed at the time of Housing Element adoption.
+I lousing Program Progress?
+Continue/Modify/Delete Program 3.3.3 Homel essness Prevention and Intervention transitional and suppor listing transitional and nent Code to modify the definition of tive housing and update the use tables, supportive housing as a residential use ermit requirements as a residential use of ame zone.
+At the time of Housing Element adoption Community & Economic Development Department This program was completed at the time of Housing Element adoption.
 Delete.
-Funding: Department General Fund Quantified Objectives: n/a management) to e Independence.
+Funding: Quantified Objectives: General Fund Continue to provide management) to e Independence.
 Timeframe: Responsible Agency: Funding: support (rental subsidies and case mancipated youth through Project Ongoing; through annual Housing & Human Services Grant allocation process Community & Economic Development Department CDBG and HOME funds Assistance to six individuals annually through the Project Independence program The City chose to merge the Housing Scholarship and Project Independence Programs and to award one funding amount to Abode in Fiscal Year 2014-15 to implement both programs and phase them into a "Housing First" model.
 The City awarded funding to Abode to implement its "Housing First" model through its Tenant Based Rental Assistance Program.
 During the planning period, Abode assisted 63 households in securing permanent housing.
 Delete.
-F. 2 3.
-2 Under the Housing First Model, a person who is homeless is moved into permanent housing as quickly as possible and provided with the necessary services that will enable them to maintain their housing indefinitely.
+Under the Housing First Model, a person who is homeless is moved into permanent housing as quickly as possible and provided with the necessary services that will enable them to maintain their housing indefinitely.
 The program relies on a variety of strategies to produce and acquire new affordable units, expand support services, and increase rental assistance.